szczyglis-dev/py-gpt/README.md

 ![rag](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/rag.png)

-**Vision:** Models with native image input support vision directly in every Chat, without the `Vision (inline)` plugin.
-Enable `Vision (inline)` only when the selected model does not support image input; image turns are then routed through the separately configured image-capable Chat model.
+**Vision:** If the selected model is multimodal and supports image input, vision is available natively by default.
+For models without native vision support, enable the `Vision (inline)` plugin to automatically route image analysis through a configured vision-capable model.

-When vision is available, you can attach images or capture them with the camera for analysis.
-Camera controls are available from the main `Audio / Video` menu under the **Video** section.
-Use `Enable camera` to start the live preview.
-Enable `Auto capture` to use the current frame automatically for compatible vision turns; with auto capture disabled, click the live camera preview to take a snapshot.
-Camera device, resolution, and JPEG quality are configured in `Settings -> Vision and camera -> Camera`:
+Images can be analyzed in real time from attachments, the camera enabled from the `Audio / Video` menu, or screenshots captured directly from the application.
+You can also use the built-in drawing tool to quickly sketch, annotate images, add arrows and markings, and send the result directly for analysis.

 ![v3_vision_chat](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_vision_chat.png)